top of page

 By the eighteenth century, the expansion of trade in Imperial China had led to the establishment of private guard organizations known as biaju 鏢局.
 The companies were run like businesses and provided protective services, ensuring safety for merchants traveling through remote northern plains.
 One record in the 1700s identified thirteen such

 companies in Beijing.
-Moreover, the increase of trade and transportation in North China saw a rise in professional thieves who specialized in robbery, spurring a growth in these armed escort organizations during the Qing period.
+Moreover, the increase of trade and transportation in North China saw a rise in 'professional' criminals who specialized in robbery, spurring a growth in these armed escort organizations during the Qing period.
 Traveling could take weeks or months, whether using horses and camels, carts with one, two or four wheels, or boats.

 The concept of escorts and bodyguards is old, but the first 'armed' escort company / bodyguard agencies was founded around the eighteenth century.
 Martial arts masters started calling themselves biaoshi 鏢師 (escort-masters) and began forming armed escort companies, usually with a lineage that could be traced back to a founding martial arts master.
 These companies specialized in weapons training and combat skills.
 By the end of the 19th century, these escort companies were becoming more competitive as they focused on services such as escorting letters, delivering money, transporting merchandise, personal protection, and home security.
 Xinglong Biaoju 興隆鏢局 was the earliest documented formal escort company, established in 1735 in Beijing.